Should I copyright my own work, or use an intellectual property attorney to help me?

 In addition, if you are planning on working with a specific agent or publisher, you will not need an attorney to obtain your copyright.
 If your work is finished before you sign on with an agent, fill out the standard form and submit it for protection.
 Then, when you negotiate with a publisher, they will instruct you on their terms, especially as to whether they require you to turn over the copyright and collect a sum up front, or if you keep your copyright and they keep a percentage of your profits.

-There are some occasions when consulting an attorney is a good idea.
+There are some occasions when consulting a copyright attorney is a good idea, in order to protect yourself from copyright infringement.
 For instance, if your work was created by more than one author.
 If you think your work may have commercial value, it would make sense to protect that value.
 Discussing the many important Intellectual Property-related issues such as how to market the work, how to license the work without “giving it away,” and your rights in foreign countries could help you maximize your work’s value and help you avoid significant problems down the road.

-Consulting an experienced intellectual property attorney early in the process is usually a wise investment.
+Consulting an experienced intellectual property attorney with extensive experience early in the process is usually a wise investment.
+There are different types of copyright, so it is important to talk with a copyright lawyer as well as the copyright office to understand how to best protect your work.
 If you have already set up a specific business with a business attorney, you could also consult with that attorney as most business and corporate attorneys also file intellectual property paperwork for their clients.